Gender Recognition Reform (Scotland) Bill: Veto by UK Government

-On 16 January 2023, Scotland Secretary Alister Jack announced that he would make an order under section 35 of the Scotland Act 1998, which would prevent the bill from proceeding to royal assent.
-Jack cited concerns that the bill would adversely impact the UK-wide Equality Act 2010 as the reason for the tabling of the motion before the Westminster Parliament; equal opportunities are a reserved matter under the Scotland Act.
+On 16 January 2023, Scotland Secretary Alister Jack announced that he would make an order under section 35(1)(b) of the Scotland Act 1998, which would prevent the bill from proceeding to royal assent.
+Jack cited concerns that the bill would adversely impact the UK-wide Gender Recognition Act 2004 and Equality Act 2010 as the reason for the tabling of the motion before the Westminster Parliament; equal opportunities are a reserved matter under the Scotland Act.
 The order using the negative procedure was made on 17 January 2023 and entered into force on the next day.
 The negative procedure means that the order is in force unless either house of Parliament votes to disagree with the order within 40 days.
 The final day to vote a disagreement was 27 February 2023.
 This was the first time royal assent was not granted to a bill passed by the Scottish Parliament since its creation in 1999.
 As similar powers regarding the Senedd and Northern Ireland Assembly have never been used, this is the first post-legislative veto of a bill since Queen Anne refused assent to the Scottish Militia Bill in 1708.

-On 17 January 2023, Jack made a formal statement to the House of Commons that he was using section 35 of the Scotland Act and set out his reasons for doing so.
+On 17 January 2023, Jack made a formal statement to the House of Commons that he was using section 35 of the Scotland Act 1988 and set out his reasons for doing so.
 On 18 January the statement of Jack that was made in the Commons was presented and debated in the House of Lords.

-On 17 January 2023, Stephen Flynn the SNP leader at Westminster requested and was granted an emergency debate on the use of the Section 35 order.
+On 17 January 2023, Stephen Flynn, the SNP leader at Westminster, requested and was granted an emergency debate on the use of the Section 35 order.
 The debate was on the question "This House has considered the Government's decision to use section 35 of the Scotland Act 1998 with regard to the Gender Recognition Reform (Scotland) Bill."
 The debate lasted for two hours and the house voted 318 to 71 in favour of the UK government position that the house had considered the matter.

-UK Prime Minister and Labour Party leader, Keir Starmer has said he will continue the block on the Gender Recognition Reform Bill.
+UK Prime Minister and Labour Party leader, Keir Starmer, has said he will continue the block on the Gender Recognition Reform Bill.